golang/proposal/design/16339-alias-decls.md

 # Proposal: Alias declarations for Go

 Authors: Robert Griesemer & Rob Pike.
-Last updated: June 31, 2016
+Last updated: July 18, 2016

 Discussion at https://golang.org/issue/16339.

 ## Abstract
 We propose to add alias declarations to the Go language.
 An alias declaration introduces an alternative name for an object (type, function, etc.) declared elsewhere.
-Aliases simplify splitting up packages because clients can be updated incrementally, which is crucial for large-scale refactoring.
+Alias declarations simplify splitting up packages because clients can be updated incrementally, which is crucial for large-scale refactoring.
+They also facilitate multi-package "components" where a top-level package is used to provide a component's public API with aliases referring to the componenent's internal packages.
+Alias declarations are important for the Go implementation of the "import public" feature of Google protocol buffers.
+They also provide a more fine-grained and explicit alternative to "dot-imports".

 ## 1. Motivation
 Suppose we have a library package L and a client package C that depends on L.